chrishoward-au/Architect/README.md

 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html
 **Plugin URI:** http://architect4wp.com

+## NOTE: This project is no longer under active development.

 Go beyond the limitations of the layouts in the theme you use, to easily build any content layouts for it.
 E.g. grids, sliders, lists, galleries etc.

 ## Description ##